jarviscanada/jarvis_data_eng_RoshanRamesh/linux_sql/README.md

 # Linux Cluster Monitoring Agent
 ## Introduction
 The Jarvis Linux Cluster Administration (LCA) team manages a Linux cluster of 10 nodes/servers which are running CentOS 7.
 These servers are internally connected through a switch and able to communicate through internal IPv4 addresses.
-The LCA team needs to record the hardware specifications of each node and monitor node resource usages (e.g. CPU/Memory) in realtime (see appendix A).
+The LCA team needs to record the hardware specifications of each node and monitor node resource usages (e.g. CPU/Memory) in realtime.
 The collected data should be stored in an RDBMS database.
 LCA team will use the data to generate some reports for future resource planning purposes (e.g. add/remove servers).
 This project aims to develop a MVP to help the LCA team collect/store hardware specifications and monitor server resource usage.

-##Architecture and Design
+## Architecture and Design

 ![linux_SQL_arch](./assets/linux_SQL_arch.jpg)